🧪 Spravato (Esketamine)

 Does insurance cover Spravato?

-Yes, Spravato is FDA-approved and covered by many insurance plans including Medicare Part D, Medicaid (varies by state), and most major commercial insurers.
-However, prior authorization is almost always required, and you must typically demonstrate failure of at least 2 adequate antidepressant trials.
-Copays can be significant — Janssen offers a Spravato Savings Program that reduces copays to $0 for eligible patients with commercial insurance.
-Patients without insurance can expect to pay $590–$885 per session.
+Yes, Spravato is FDA-approved and covered by many insurance plans including Medicare Part D, Medicaid in most states, and major commercial insurers such as Blue Cross, Aetna, and UnitedHealthcare.
+However, prior authorization is almost always required, and you must typically demonstrate documented failure of at least 2 adequate antidepressant trials before coverage is granted.
+Even with approval, copays can be significant depending on your specific plan tier and deductible status.
+Janssen offers the Spravato Savings Program that reduces copays to $0 for eligible patients with commercial insurance, which has helped thousands of patients afford this treatment since its launch.
+Patients without insurance can expect to pay $590–$885 per session out of pocket.
+Ask your treatment center to handle the prior authorization process on your behalf, as experienced centers are familiar with each insurer's specific requirements and documentation standards, which can significantly improve your chances of obtaining coverage approval.

 What is the difference between Spravato and ketamine?

-Spravato (esketamine) is the S-enantiomer of ketamine, administered as a nasal spray.
-Regular ketamine (racemic ketamine) is a mixture of both S- and R-enantiomers, typically given via IV or IM injection.
-Key differences: Spravato is FDA-approved and may be covered by insurance, while IV/IM ketamine is off-label.
-Spravato requires administration at certified REMS centers, while IV/IM ketamine can be given at any licensed clinic.
-Some clinicians believe racemic IV ketamine may be more effective for certain patients, but head-to-head trials are limited.
+Spravato (esketamine) is the S-enantiomer of ketamine, administered as an FDA-approved nasal spray, while regular ketamine is a racemic mixture of both S- and R-enantiomers typically given via IV or IM injection off-label.
+The most important practical difference is that Spravato may be covered by insurance since it received FDA approval in 2019, whereas IV and IM ketamine are rarely covered.
+Spravato must be administered at one of the over 3,000 certified REMS treatment centers, while IV or IM ketamine can be given at any licensed clinic.
+Some clinicians believe racemic IV ketamine may be more effective for certain patients because the R-enantiomer has distinct neurobiological effects, but head-to-head clinical trials comparing the two remain limited.
+Discuss both options with your psychiatrist to determine which route best fits your clinical needs, insurance situation, and access to local providers.

 How long does Spravato take to work?